- What Is It

-- Diabetic ketoacidosis is a life-threatening complication of type 1 diabetes (though rare, it can occur in people with type 2 diabetes) that occurs when the body produces high levels of ketones due to lack of insulin.
+- Diabetic ketoacidosis is a life-threatening complication of type 1 diabetes (though rare, it can occur in people with type 2 diabetes) that occurs when the body produces high levels of ketones due to a lack of insulin.

 - Diabetic ketoacidosis occurs when the body cannot produce enough insulin.

-- The signs and symptoms of diabetic ketoacidosis include
+- The signs and symptoms of diabetic ketoacidosis include:

-- Risk factors for diabetic ketoacidosis are type 1 diabetes, and missing insulin doses frequently, or being exposed to a stressor requiring higher insulin doses (infection, etc).
+- Risk factors for diabetic ketoacidosis are type 1 diabetes, missing insulin doses frequently, or being exposed to a stressor requiring higher insulin doses (infection, etc).

-- Diabetic ketoacidosis is diagnosed by an elevated blood sugar (glucose) level, elevated blood ketones and acidity of the blood (acidosis).
+- Diabetic ketoacidosis is diagnosed by an elevated blood sugar (glucose) level, elevated blood ketones, and acidity of the blood (acidosis).

-- The treatment for diabetic ketoacidosis is insulin, fluids and electrolyte therapy.
+- The treatment for diabetic ketoacidosis is insulin, fluids, and electrolyte therapy.

 - Diabetic ketoacidosis can be prevented by taking insulin as prescribed and monitoring glucose and ketone levels.

 - The prognosis for a person with diabetic ketoacidosis depends on the severity of the disease and the other underlying medical conditions.